8 Best Language Learning Apps You Should Try

 1. Duolingo: Largest Community for Language Learners

-Memberships for Duolingo, the most popular language learning app available, start from $0.
+Memberships for Duolingo, the most popular language-learning app available, start from $0.
 That’s right — you can get started for free.
 The game-like experience and creative (sometimes threatening) notifications do a great job at motivating you to stay on track and maintain consistency.

-Duolingo’s teaching method is a ‘laissez-faire’ system, meaning that users are expected figure out the patterns and rules through repetitive translation exercises.
+Duolingo’s teaching method is a ‘laissez-faire’ system, meaning that users are expected to figure out the patterns and rules through repetitive translation exercises.
 Since its courses are created by volunteers who may or may not be trained in language pedagogy, the quality of the lessons is not guaranteed and will likely vary.
 Many complain that they come across bizarre sentences and/or ineffective exercises, while the robotic audio can prove rather unpleasant and demotivating.
 To summarize, Duolingo is best suited to casual learners who are looking for a free option and not in a hurry to progress.

 2. LingoDeer – Best Standalone Language App